Malmont hill of Draguignan

 Now back to the crossroads and we follow the signs to the centre (centre-ville).
 Turn left at the first square and right again on Grande Rue.
 A pedestrian zone begins at the fountain on Place Roger Fréani and we keep to the left.
 So we come to the upper end of the market place, here immediately turn right into Rue Gorge Cisson (also a pedestrian zone).

-At the other end, turn left onto Boulevard Clemenceau and take the first right again and right again onto Boulevard Marx Dormoy.
+At the other end, turn left onto Boulevard Clemenceau and take the first right and then right again onto Boulevard Marx Dormoy.
 After the halls on the right we see a park in front of us.
 It is right next to the bus station.

 Photo by Jean-Louis Zimmermann (source) under licence CC BY 2.0 taken on the reference day 10 October 2019 and reproduced under the same conditions here.
 The reproduction is possible if the authors are named and this license is applied. (id3125)